True and False Questions

 13. T F David’s son tried to become King.

-14. T F King David allow a man from the house of Saul to curse him as he fled Jerusalem.
+14. T F King David allowed a man from the house of Saul to curse him.

 15. T F A friend of David’s served in Absalom’s court so he could help David.